 The latest innovation from the Queens Award winning brand.
 Spinlock’s Harness Release System ensures that a simple release from a safety line is easily accessible with either hand, even when fully loaded.
 This significantly reduces the risk of an accidental snag or release.
 You can find this system on Spinlock's Deckvest VITO Life Jacket.

 The RNLI emphasize that you should only purchase a life jacket that fits your child, not one that they will grow into as this may result in the child slipping out of the life jacket or the life jacket floating high in the water, leaving the child’s mouth and nose submerged.
 The RNLI also advise that it should not be possible to lift the life jacket more than 2.5cm from the child’s shoulders.

 We could not forget our furry friends!
 Pet buoyancy aids should fit nice and snug so the animal cannot twist or turn out of it.
 A lifting handle should also be easily accessible.
-We sell a Crewsaver pet float that is perfect for any trips out onto the water with your pets, you can find out more about it by clicking here.
+We sell a Crewsaver Pet Float that is perfect for any trips out onto the water with your pets.

 What is the difference between a life jacket and a buoyancy aid?